 If, on or prior to April 1, 2013, a transaction described in clauses (1), (2) or (4) of the definition of change of control or a termination of trading (in each case determined after giving effect to any exceptions or exclusions to that definition, but without regard to the proviso in clause (2) of the definition of change of control, a "make whole fundamental change") occurs and a holder elects to convert its notes in connection with the make whole fundamental change, we will pay a make whole premium by increasing the applicable base conversion rate for the notes surrendered for conversion if and as required below.
 We will notify holders and the trustee as promptly as practicable following the effective date of any transaction described in the preceding sentence (but, in any event, within three business days after the effective date of the transaction).
-A conversion of notes will be deemed for these purposes to be "in connection with" the make whole fundamental change if the notice of conversion is received by the conversion agent from, and including, the effective date of the make whole fundamental change and prior to the close of business on the business day prior to the fundamental change purchase date as described under "-Purchase of Notes by Us for Cash at the Option of Holders Upon a Fundamental Change" (or, in the case of an event that would have been a fundamental change but for the proviso in clause (2) of the definition of change of control, the 30th calendar day immediately following the effective date of the make whole fundamental change).
+A conversion of notes will be deemed for these purposes to be "in connection with" the make whole fundamental change and prior to the close of business on the business day prior to the fundamental change purchase date as described under "-Purchase of Notes by Us for Cash at the Option of Holders Upon a Fundamental Change" (or, in the case of an event that would have been a fundamental change but for the proviso in clause (2) of the definition of change of control, the 30th calendar day immediately following the effective date of the make whole fundamental change).
 Any make whole premium will have the effect of increasing the amount of any cash, securities or other assets otherwise due to the holders of notes upon conversion.